-The Asylum Theatre is honored to present ‘ASYLUM’, an international partnership with Winchester Dondero Cultural Center, the ProEnglish Theatre in Kyiv, and local artists in support of Ukraine and diverse members of Southern Nevada’s community who have sought refuge from war and oppression.
-The poetic and inspiring event, ASYLUM, will take place on Saturday, 4th June, 2022 at 7 PM at the Winchester Dondero Cultural Center, and include either a virtual or filmed performance by the ProEnglish Theatre from their wartime Art Shelter in Kyiv, Ukraine (depending on security conditions).Russia’s invasion of Ukraine has placed the ongoing global refugee crisis front and center.
-This event will help the Clark County community to come together to celebrate cultural diversity Southern Nevada’s asylum seekers and their decedents, and to gain awareness about the challenges people face when confronting political violence and oppression.
-When the shelling began, ProEnglish Theatre transformed their small, independent space into a shelter that offers relief to Ukrainians by day while still creating works of art under bombardment.
-Visit www.asylumtheatre.org for tickets
+The Asylum Theatre is honored to present ASYLUM: Reflections on Refuge, an international partnership with Winchester Dondero Cultural Center, the ProEnglish Theatre in Kyiv, and local artists in support of Ukraine and diverse members of Southern Nevada’s community who have sought refuge from war and oppression.
+This poetic and inspiring event will take place on Saturday, 4th June, 2022 at 7 PM at the Winchester Dondero Cultural Center.

-The event is produced and directed by Sarah O’Connell, and will promote donations to area immigrant services as well as support for international relief organizations; including direct aid to the wartime Art Shelter run by the ProEnglish Theatre in Kyiv, Ukraine.
+The event is FREE and will promote donations to local and international relief organizations, including direct aid to the wartime Art Shelter run by the ProEnglish Theatre in Kyiv, Ukraine.
 The Asylum Theatre was founded in 1997 as a haven for the development of new ideas and emerging artists in Southern Nevada where it serves as a home for partners, both nationally and internationally, introducing audiences to new work and artists to each other.